 Choosing your investment plan

 When you join us you have the option to choose a specific investment plan.
-If you don’t choose an investment option, you are placed in what is called the default option.
+If you don’t choose an investment plan, you are placed in what is called the default plan.
 That’s My GESB Super plan if you’re a GESB Super member and My West State Super plan if you’re a West State Super member.

 You can change your investment plan at any time